mordak/playbook-dev-tools/README.md

 Thanks to BGmot for contributions making the shared gcc build work, and the ip choosing bits.

-## Future Work

-Getting some kind of package manager running on the playbook.
-I've experimented with the QNX port of NetBSD's pkgsrc, but it doesn't work well on the playbook because of the way App 'users' are done.
-Ideally, I would like a normal unix environment on the playbook, which would make a nice little workstation.

 ## Disclaimer

 This software is provided with no warranty of any kind, may not do what you want, and may not work for you.
 By installing a compiler onto your playbook, you may be empowered to make a mess of it - use at your own risk.